cambert/FPGA-Computer-Vision/README.md

 - Brush up my RTL development skills
 - Learn new stuff
 - Teach others
+- Make a good use of my free time

 *Objectives:*
 - use open source tools